Publications and Working Papers

-“How Nonviolent Action Works: Evidence from a Meta Analysis of Field Experiments in Latin America and Africa” (with Maria J. Stephan) (Field experiments are in progress in Nicaragua, Venezuela, Colombia, Tunisia and Kenya)
+“How Nonviolent Action Works: Evidence from a Meta Analysis of Field Experiments in Latin America and Africa” (with Maria J. Stephan and Sergio Cabrales) (Field experiments are in progress in Nicaragua, Venezuela, Colombia, Tunisia and Sudan)

 “Generalizing from Unequal Probability Sampling” (with Peter Aronow and Fredrik Sävje) (Research in progress)